-1 2 3 (B) The activity is designed so that it will minimize the degradation of the functions or values of the fish habitat or other critical areas; and 4 5 6 (C) Any impact on the functions and values of the habitat conservation area are mitigated in accordance with an approved Detailed Study.
-7 8 9 10 11 (ii) shall r used b allow ures that prevent the migration of anadromous salmonids not be allowed in the portion of the waterbodies currently by salmonids.
-Fish bypass facilities shall be provided that the upstream migration of adult fish and prevent juveniles ting downstream from being trapped or harmed.
-12 13 14 15 16 (iii) the ad shall r for wa vaterward of the OHWM, when authorized, shall minimize verse impacts on anadromous salmonids and their habitat, nitigate any unavoidable impacts, and shall only be allowed tter-dependent uses or for uses that enable public access or tion for significant numbers of the public.
-17 (7) Buffer Width Modifi cations: 18 19 20 21 22 (a) establi for a d adoption shed in evelopi on of th re Buffer Width Averaging.
-The required buffer widths this SMP may be modified by the Shoreline Administrator ment on existing legal lots of record in place at the time of his SMP, in accordance with the provisions of this section e applicant demonstrates all of the following: 23 24 (i) ging is necessary to avoid an extraordinary hardship to the ant caused by circumstances peculiar to the property; 25 26 27 (ii) ecolog esignated buffer area contains variations in sensitivity to gical impacts due to existing physical characteristics or the eter of the buffer varies in slope, soils, or vegetation; 28 29 (iii) otal area contained within the buffer after averaging is no less nat contained within the standard buffer prior to averaging; 30 31 32 (iv) inimum buffer width at its narrowest point shall not be less 5% of the required buffer width established under this SMP; 33 34 (v) uffer width averaging does not result in a net loss of gical function.
-35 36 37 (b) Riparia an buff Lots Adjacent to Pre-Existing Development.
-The required er width listed above shall not apply in cases where the existing development (vested prior to the effective date of
+- (i) Activities, uses, and alterations proposed to be located in waterbodies used by anadromous salmonids, or in areas that affect such waterbodies, shall give special consideration to the preservation and enhancement of anadromous salmonid habitat, including, but not limited to, the following: - (A) Activities shall be timed to occur only during the allowable work window, as designated by the WDFW; - (B) The activity is designed so that it will minimize the degradation of the functions or values of the fish habitat or other critical areas; and - (C) Any impact on the functions and values of the habitat conservation area are mitigated in accordance with an approved Detailed Study. - (ii) Structures that prevent the migration of anadromous salmonids shall not be allowed in the portion of the waterbodies currently used by salmonids.
+Fish bypass facilities shall be provided that allow the upstream migration of adult fish and prevent juveniles migrating downstream from being trapped or harmed. - (iii) Fills waterward of the OHWM, when authorized, shall minimize the adverse impacts on anadromous salmonids and their habitat, shall mitigate any unavoidable impacts, and shall only be allowed for water-dependent uses or for uses that enable public access or recreation for significant numbers of the public.

+(7) Buffer Width Modifications:

+- (a) Administrative Buffer Width Averaging.
+The required buffer widths established in this SMP may be modified by the Shoreline Administrator for a development on existing legal lots of record in place at the time of adoption of this SMP, in accordance with the provisions of this section only where the applicant demonstrates all of the following: - Averaging is necessary to avoid an extraordinary hardship to the applicant caused by circumstances peculiar to the property; - (ii) The designated buffer area contains variations in sensitivity to ecological impacts due to existing physical characteristics or the character of the buffer varies in slope, soils, or vegetation; - (iii) The total area contained within the buffer after averaging is no less than that contained within the standard buffer prior to averaging;

+- (iv) The minimum buffer width at its narrowest point shall not be less than 765% of the required buffer width established under this SMP; and - The buffer width averaging does not result in a net loss of ecological function. - (b) Exception for Lots Adjacent to Pre-Existing Development.
+The required Riparian buffer width listed above shall not apply in cases where the adjacent pre-existing development (vested prior to the effective date of this section) does not meet these established standards.
+In such cases, the buffer may be reduced by one-third the difference between the required buffer and the larger of the two adjacent buffers.